NaiNonTH/nons.page/src/blog/what-i-have-been-doing-since-june/index.md

 ## Trying Out Linux

-You might have seem my Uses section in my [Webmaster](/webmaster/) page that I've been trying to degoogle myself for the favor of more privacy-focused alternatives, especially on Search Engines.
-This, however, also includes Microsoft in the mix, as its Windows sends (and may collect) data to their server.
+You might have seen my Uses section in my [Webmaster](/webmaster/) page that I've been trying to degoogle myself in favor of more privacy-focused alternatives, especially on Search Engines.
+This, however, also includes Microsoft in the mix, as its Windows sends (and may collect) data to its server.

 Moreover, Microsoft is getting a lot more skeptical day by day for its strong push of Copilot and AI things combined with the fact that it's forcing every product into users like requiring users to sign up to a Microsoft account to use Windows, banners that are being shown to users, begging them to move to Windows 11, and its choices of getting rid of other stuff that seems not make its money.
 Not to mention of what it has done to my beloved game like Minecraft.